Centigrade UX Academy training

 This training is aimed at decision-makers and managers as well as project managers (POs, PMs...) who want to deal with the topic of UX for the first time.

 To not lose sight of user experience and usability when developing interactive systems, one should focus on the respective person as user with all of his or her characteristics in each process step.
 The approach of human-centered design combines knowledge of biological, psychological and social factors as well as special usage contexts with the principles of ergonomics and modern development processes to make systems more accessible and satisfying - simply: better.

 After two days of training you will know the background and interrelationships as well as the requirements described in ISO 9241-210 which you can use to integrate human-centered design into your own processes.

-The maximum number of participants is a minimum of 6 to a maximum of 12 people.
+The number of participants is a minimum of 6 to a maximum of 12 people.

 UX Academy TrainerClemens Lutsch has been working in the Usability / User Experience area since 1994.
 He supervises and develops the subject area "UX Strategy", in which, among other things, new paths are taken in innovation management, organizational development and the integration of human-centered design into corporate culture.
 The industrial anthropologist and trainer worked on several international standards in the field of software ergonomics, for example as editor of the project ISO 9241- Part 161.
 Clemens Lutsch was for two years member of the board of directors of the GermanUPA and is a member of the advisory board of the personal certification body of the Fraunhofer Institute.